 Virtual sessions will be facilitated via Teams, Miro and Sli.do and some sessions will be recorded.

 REGISTRATION FEES AND DURATION

 The registration fee is 1380 euros excluding tax, or 1656 euros including tax (20% VAT included).
 They include participation in training and supports.
+Lunch is offered to participants present.
 Any multiple registration allows, from the second registration, to benefit from a 10% reduction (discount cannot be combined with the discounts enjoyed by Futuribles International members).
 Partner members of Futuribles International are exempt from registration fees (valid for one person, subject to availability).

 You can reach Corinne Roëls - email@example.com , for any questions on the methods of remote participation.
 Futuribles International is an approved training organisation.
 Its registration number is 11751653975.
 Futuribles International can be referenced in the DataDock.
 The training lasts 14 hours.